AdobeDocs/experience-manager-cloud-service.en/help/assets/dynamic-media/video.md

    For example, `https://1a2b3c.mycompany.com:4321`

-   >[!IMPORTANT]
+   >[!NOTE]
    >
-   >The example path above is hypothetical and for explanation purposes only.
+   >The URI path example above is hypothetical and for explanation purposes only.

 1. Under the **[!UICONTROL Authorized redirect URIs]** heading, select ADD URI.
 1. In the **[!UICONTROL URIs]** text field, enter the following path, substituting your own domain and port number in the path, then press **[!UICONTROL Enter]** to add the path to the list: